Genivia/ugrep/README.md

             Fuzzy mode: report approximate pattern matches within MAX errors.
             A character deletion, insertion or substitution counts as one error.
 The default MAX is 1.
 No whitespace may be given between -Z and its argument MAX.
-Option --sort=best orders matching files by best match (not yet available in this release).
+The first character of an approximate match always matches the begin of a pattern.
+Option --sort=best orders matching files by best match (not available yet).

-A fuzzy pattern match always matches the first character(s) of the specified regex pattern, as a practical strategy to prevent empty and false "randomized" matches.
+The begin of a pattern always matches the first character of an approximate match as a practical strategy to prevent many empty and false "randomized" matches for short patterns.

 Newlines (`\n`) and NUL (`\0`) characters are never deleted or substituted to ensure that fuzzy matches do not extend the pattern match beyond the number of